loggedin/feynman-path-integral/README.md

 # machine-learning-theoretical

-This repository contains scripts that demonstrate various machine learning algorithms.
+This repository contains scripts that demonstrate the inner workings of various machine learning algorithms.

 ## gradient-descent.py